 Fractional project costs are generally divided into “product costs”, representing the costs associated with creating the fractional interests, and “operating costs”, representing the cost of marketing and selling the fractional interests and of carrying and operating the property during the sellout period.

-The following chart lists typical product costs along with some generalized fractional real estate industry figures for 2007:
+The following chart lists typical product costs along with some generalized fractional real estate industry figures:

 |Product Costs||% Gross Sales||Additional Information|